qualcomm-linux/build-guide/topic/k2c-qli-build-ga/addn_host_setup_build_firmware.rst

 Set up the Ubuntu host computer
 --------------------------------

-Install and configure the required software tools on the Ubuntu host computer.
+Install and configure the software tools on the Ubuntu host computer.

 1. Install the following packages: